XinleiNIU/LatentOptimalPathsBayesianDP/README.md

 This is a pytorch-based implementation of the [paper](https://arxiv.org/abs/2306.02568): Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming.

-## Example implementation of a general DAG
+## Example implementation of Bayesian Dynamic Programming for general DAG

-The GeneralDAG folder gives example implimentation including any general 1D DAG, Time series alignment and monotonic alignment.
+The GeneralDAG folder gives example implimentation including any general toy DAG, Time series alignment and monotonic alignment.

 ### sample.py:
 Implementation of Bayesian Dynamic Programming on any general DAG given the distance matrix (W) and a temperature scalar $\alpha$.